mendix/docs/content/en/docs/appstore/modules/genai/concepts/_index.md

 Prompt engineering is the activity of designing the input text that will be send to the LLM.
 This typically contains input from the end-user, enriched with instructions from the developer / administrator.
 A prompt typically contains:

-* instructions on what the model should do,
+* instructions on what the model should do
-* context & information that the model needs to follow the instructions,
+* context and information that the model needs to follow the instructions
-* the relevant input data (from the end-user or passed from a microflow),
+* the relevant input data (from the end-user or passed from a microflow)
-* the requested output structure (e.g. tone of voice or a JSON format).
+* the requested output structure (for example, tone of voice or a JSON format)

-With prompt engineering you can guide the model to generate accurate, applicable and coherent responses.
-The quality of your prompts direct influences the quality of the response.
+With prompt engineering you can guide the model to generate accurate, applicable, and coherent responses.
+The quality of your prompts directly influences the quality of the response.
 See [Prompt Engineering](/appstore/modules/genai/concepts/prompt-engineering/) to learn more about prompt engineering.

 ## 4 Retrieval Augmented Generation (RAG) {#rag}

 The knowledge of LLMs is limited to the data they have been trained on.
 This is generally-available information, for example from Wikipedia and other internet sources.

-For use cases where the LLM needs to be aware of relevant private enterprise data, you can use the RAG pattern.
-This allows you to provide the LLM with large amounts of additional context to a request without making the prompts extremely lengthy.
-To implement RAG, you need to setup a knowledge base that contains the data.
+For use cases where the LLM needs to be aware of domain-specific or private enterprise data, you can use the RAG pattern.
+This allows you to add large amounts of additional context to a request without making the prompts extremely lengthy.
+To implement RAG, you need to set up a knowledge base that contains the data.
 When evaluating the actual user prompt, the basic pattern of RAG consists of three phases:

 1. Use the user input to **retrieve** relevant data from the knowledge base.
 2. **Augment** the prompt with the retrieved data.